cjbarre/tsv2csv/README.md

 ## Performance

 At the time I was creating a pipeline to automatically generate BLS databases from TSV dumps.
-This tool is designed to be used in a streaming pipeline, which you will see a real example of down below.
+This tool is designed to be used in a streaming pipeline, which you can see a real example of above.
 It may depend on your network bandwidth, but for me in a pipeline with wget and pgfutter for loading a CSV into PostgreSQL, a TSV file with over seven million rows flows from the remote server into my database in around one minute.
 I use tsv2csv with GNU parallel to create / load every table in the database as quickly as possible in a single pass.

 I'll have to check soon how fast the pipeline goes when the entire data file is already on the local system.